jveilleux/FarmFreshWeb/reports.md

 ### Mailing List

 The mailing list report shows the names and email addresses of customers who have placed orders in your store.
-You can filter the report according to order cycle, allowing you to alert customers if there are stock outs or changes to the delivery shedule.
+You can filter the report according to order cycle, allowing you to alert customers if there are stock outs or changes to the delivery schedule.
 See below for an example.
 As with all reports, the list can be downloaded as a CSV file.

 ![](/assets/24-Reports-5-Mailing-List_old.png)